 The patient is kept in an observation room until she is able to walk.

 Some veterinarians feel strongly that a night in the hospital is important to an uneventful recovery.
 This night in the hospital is similar to strict bed rest, just what you would expect to be needed after a major abdominal surgery.
-This night also allows for proper administration of pain medication for a longer time period as well as a post-operative check up with the doctor the morning after surgery.
+This night also allows for the proper administration of pain medication for a longer time period as well as a post-operative check-up with the doctor the morning after surgery.
 As with all things medical, other veterinarians may have a different opinion and your veterinarian may send your dog home at the end of the day as long as they are deemed stable.

 What to Expect at Home

 As noted above, a cough may persist for a couple of days as a result of the throat tube.
-This should not persist longer than a couple of days.
+This should not persist for longer than a couple of days.

 Dogs who show a propensity to lick their stitches will need an Elizabethan or "E" collar to restrict access to the stitches.
-This is not very comfortable for the dog but it must be used strictly until the stitches are out and the incision is healed.
+This is not comfortable for the dog but it must be used strictly until the stitches are out and the incision is healed.

 Activity should be restricted during the week following surgery.
 Excessive activity can lead to swelling or fluid accumulation under the incision or even worse, a tear in the internal incision line.
 If a fluid pocket forms, it should resolve on its own after a few weeks.
-If something has torn inside, obviously the situation is more serious so it is prudent to have any incision swelling inspected at the veterinarian's office.
-Fluid drainage from the incision would also be reason for a recheck.
+If something has torn inside, obviously the situation is more serious so it is wise to have any incision swelling inspected at the veterinarian's office.
+Fluid drainage from the incision would also be a reason for a recheck.

-What about Behavioral Changes?
+What About Behavioral Changes?

 The female dog's reproductive tract is dormant for most of the year.
 It only activates for the three-week period of heat.
-This means that from a behavioral stand point, the female dog acts spayed most of the time.
-This said, there has been a documented slowing of metabolism after spays and it may be necessary to use a reduced calorie food in an adult dog.
+This means that from a behavioral standpoint, the female dog acts spayed most of the time.
+This said, there has been a documented slowing of metabolism after spays and it may be necessary to use a reduced-calorie food in an adult dog.
 Check with your veterinarian about nutritional recommendations.